-Prospective work that will be undertaken post-2021 to implement this measure:
+Prospective work that will be undertaken post-2022 to implement this measure:

 In June 2020 the SMC issued a survey to members of Anglican Schools Australia (ASA) requesting details of any policies relating to age-appropriate prevention education.
-A corresponding survey will be sent to members of Anglicare Australia in 2022.
+A corresponding survey is planned for members of Anglicare Australia in 2023.
 The SMC will continue to collaborate with ASA and Anglicare Australia to determine whether any improvements can be made to our training and accreditation policies.